Search Health Tests

 The link between low-grade inflammation and chronic disease is widely recognised.
 Research indicates that following an anti-inflammatory diet may help fight off inflammation.

 Your kidneys filter waste from your body and regulate salts in your blood.
 They also produce hormones and vitamins that direct cell activities in many organs and help to control blood pressure.
-When the kidneys aren't working properly, waste products and fluid can build up to dangerous levels creating a life-threatening situation.
+Your kidneys filter waste and regulate salts in your blood.
+This panel measures key markers of kidney function.

 Your liver processes drugs and alcohol, filters toxic chemicals, stores vitamins and minerals, and makes bile, proteins and enzymes.
-This liver function test examines enzymes and other markers for evidence of damage to your liver cells or a blockage near your liver which can impair its function.
+This liver function test measures key liver enzymes and markers relevant to understanding your liver health.

 This simple iron test measures how much iron you have in your blood, as well as the amount of iron you have stored in your body.
-This iron test can be used to diagnose anaemia or monitor an existing iron deficiency.
-This iron test can also be used to investigate iron overload syndrome (haemochromatosis) which is an inherited condition where your body cannot remove excess iron.
+Iron levels are relevant to energy, blood cell health and overall wellbeing.

 Alpha-fetoprotein is a marker that may be produced by certain tumours.